JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 <a name="mainmenu"></a>
 ### 5.1 - Main Menu

-Click the _"Cloud Settings"_ or _"UI Settings"_ button to enter the respective menu.
+Click the _"Cloud/Sky Settings"_ or _"UI Settings"_ button to enter the respective menu.
 Each of these menus offers a _"Main Menu"_ button to immediately return.

  [Back to table of contents](#toc)